-The Chief Internal Auditor will be professionally qualified (CMIIA, CCAB, or equivalent) and have wide internal audit and management experience, reflecting the responsibilities that arise from the need to liaise internally and externally with Members, senior management and other professionals.
+The Chief Internal Auditor will be professionally qualified (CMIIA, CCAB or equivalent) and have wide internal audit and management experience, reflecting the responsibilities that arise from the need to liaise internally and externally with Members, senior management and other professionals.

-The Finance Director will provide the Chief Internal Auditor with the resources necessary to fulfil HIWFRA's requirements and expectations as to the robustness and scope of the internal audit opinion.
+The Deputy Chief Executive & Director of Corporate Resources will provide the Chief Internal Auditor with the resources necessary to fulfil the County Council's requirements and expectations as to the robustness and scope of the internal audit opinion.

-The Chief Internal Auditor will ensure that the internal audit service has access to an appropriate range of knowledge, skills, qualifications, and experience required to deliver the audit strategy and operational audit plan.
+The Chief Internal Auditor will ensure that the internal audit service has access to an appropriate range of knowledge, skills, qualifications and experience required to deliver the audit strategy and operational audit plan.

-The annual operational internal audit plan will identify the resources required to complete the work, thereby highlighting sufficiency of available resources.
+The annual operational plan will identify the resources required to complete the work, thereby highlighting sufficiency of available resources.
 The Chief Internal Auditor can propose an increase in audit resource or a reduction in the number of audits if there are insufficient resources.

-Senior Management and the Board will be advised where, for whatever reason, internal audit is unable to provide assurance on any significant risks within the timescale envisaged by the risk assessment process.
+'Senior Management' and 'the Board' will be advised where, for whatever reason, internal audit is unable to provide assurance on any significant risks within the timescale envisaged by the risk assessment process.

-The annual operational internal audit plan will be submitted to senior management and the Board, for approval.
+The annual operational plan will be submitted to 'senior management' and 'the Board', for approval.
 The Chief Internal Auditor will be responsible for delivery of the plan.
-The plan will be kept under review to ensure it remains responsive to the changing priorities and risks of HIWFRA.
+The plan will be kept under review to ensure it remains responsive to the changing priorities and risks of the County Council.

-Significant matters that jeopardise the delivery of the plan or require changes to the plan will be identified, addressed, and reported to senior management and the Board.
+Significant matters that jeopardise the delivery of the plan or require changes to the plan will be identified, addressed and reported to 'senior management' and 'the Board'.

-If the Chief Internal Auditor, the Board, or Senior Management considers that the scope or coverage of internal audit is limited in any way, or the ability of internal audit to deliver a service consistent with the Standards is prejudiced, they will advise the Finance Director, accordingly.
+If the Chief Internal Auditor, 'the Board' or 'Senior Management' consider that the scope or coverage of internal audit is limited in any way, or the ability of internal audit to deliver a service consistent with the Standards is prejudiced, they will advise the Deputy Chief Executive & Director of Corporate Resources, accordingly.